 These WordPress security tips will help you make sure that all the work you’ve put into your site won’t get lost in a hack.
 It will encourage people to visits and see what you have to offer.

-If you enjoyed reading this article about WordPress security, you should read these as well:
+If you enjoyed reading this article on WordPress security, you should check out this one about WordPress SSL plugin.